 ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer.
 Use the menu to see other pages.

 This section explains the types of treatments that are the standard of care for thyroid cancer.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In many cases, a team of doctors works together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 For thyroid cancer, this team may include a surgeon, medical oncologist, radiation oncologist, radiologist, nuclear medicine physician, and endocrinologist.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, speech therapists, and others.

 Thyroid cancer is commonly treated by 1 or a combination of treatments.
-Descriptions of the common types of treatments used for thyroid cancer are listed below, followed by an outline of common cancer treatments given by stage of disease (see Stages).
+The common types of treatments used for thyroid cancer are listed below, followed by an outline of common cancer treatments given by stage of disease (see Stages).